 The Timeline of an Uncontested Divorce in Pennsylvania

 The typical uncontested divorce involves a waiting period of 90 days.
 This timeline begins with the initial filing of the complaint.
 At the conclusion of this waiting period, each spouse must file a sworn statement asserting the marriage is irretrievably broken.
 Each party will also request the Court to grant a divorce.

-A more complicated uncontested divorce – such as one involving a period of living separate and apart – may involve as much as a two-year waiting period before the finalization of the divorce.
+A more complicated uncontested divorce – such as one involving a period of living separate and apart – may involve as much as a one-year waiting period before the finalization of the divorce.
 A family law attorney can advise you on the timeline you may expect from your own divorce.

 Significant Factors in an Uncontested Divorce: Child Custody and Property